How to Avoid Waste Buildup on Construction Sites

 Other options to consider are: organising staggered deliveries to ensure that your on-site storage never gets overwhelmed, or asking for fully-audited reports on your waste streams, making sure your waste forecasts are based on relevant and up-to-date data.

 Hitchcock & King have been supplying timber and builders’ materials to worksites throughout London for over 40 years.
 As such, no one is better placed to meet all your construction supply needs than us.
-We even offer a same/next day delivery service for your complete convenience and to ensure your company’s continued success.
+We even offer a fast, reliable delivery service for your complete convenience and to ensure your company’s continued success.
 Contact our friendly team to find out more about how we can help you.